 After the conductor checked that no one was coming to board her Perris train from Metrolink 402, Metrolink 736 left for Perris on her last run of the day.

-Metrolink 817 came in and picked us up with us riding in the bicycle car for our trip back to Santa Ana.
-It had been a fantastic day of train riding with Bill but all good things must end as we detrained back at Santa Ana, two very happy, but tired, train riders.
+Metrolink 817 arrived and we boarded and rode the bicycle car for our journey back to Santa Ana.
+It had been a fantastic day of train riding with Bill, but all good things must end as we detrained, two very happy, but tired, train riders.